PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 **How does kernel size and sigma affect the bluer effect?**
 1. **Sigma (σ) - Controls How Much Detail is Lost**: Sigma defines how much influence the neighboring pixels have when averaging a pixel's value.
-    - <u>Smaller sigma values</u>: will result in a subtle blur where only nearby pixels contribute significantly to the final value, preserving more details.
+    - <u>Smaller sigma values</u>: will result in a subtle blur where only nearby pixels contribute significantly to the final value, **preserving more details**.
-    - <u>Larger sigma values</u>: will cause more pixels to contribute to the blur, making the result smoother and less detailed.
+    - <u>Larger sigma values</u>: will cause more pixels to contribute to the blur, making the result smoother and **less detailed**.
 ```md
     The larger the sigma, the more blurred the image becomes(more details are lost).
 ```
-2. **Kernel Size - Defines the Area Over Which the Blur is Applied**: Kernel size determines how large an area around each pixel is considered when applying the blur.
+2. **Kernel Size - Defines the Area Over Which the Blur is Applied**: Kernel size determines how large an area ($x \times x $) around each pixel is considered when applying the blur.
     ```md
-    # KERNEL SIZES must be ODD NUMBERS , because they represent a matrix around one specific pixel, so if we choose even number i didnt have a central pixel.
+    # KERNEL SIZES must be ODD NUMBERS, because they represent a matrix around one specific pixel, so if we choose an EVEN NUMBER I do not have a central pixel.
     ```
     - <u>A small kernel size</u>: only considers the nearest neighbors, so the **blur is localized** and affects only a small area.
     - <u>A larger kernel size</u>: means the algorithm will look at a wider area of the image, blurring a larger region around each pixel.